Two-dimensional materials from high-throughput computational exfoliation of experimentally known compounds: Results and discussion

-where $d_{i,j}$ is the distance between two atoms $i$ and $j$, $r_i^\text{vdW}$ is the van-der-Waals radius of atom $i$ as obtained from Alvarez (Ref.~\onlinecite{alvarez}), and $\Delta$ is a parameter that we specify below.
-The criterion in~\eqref{eq:bonding} is based on the statistical analysis of the distribution of over five million interatomic distances, according to which Alvarez pointed out that covalent bonds are likely to form only when the distance between atoms is shorter than the sum of the vdW radii by more than a quantity $\Delta$ (on average equal to 1.3~\AA).
-Thus, if the interatomic distance is smaller than $r_i^\text{vdW}+r_j^\text{vdW} - \Delta$ as required by Eq.~\eqref{eq:bonding}, then the two atoms should be chemically connected.
-On the contrary, if the interatomic distance is larger than this, then any kind of strong chemical bonding should be absent and only vdW interactions remain (some special case involving hydrogen or metallic bonding are still possible and discussed in Ref.~\onlinecite{alvarez}, but we will not consider them here).
-In our analysis we have considered five equally spaced values for $\Delta$ between $1.1$~\AA\ and $1.5$~\AA\, to account for possible uncertainties in the values of the vdW radii and of $\Delta$ itself.
-We believe that a criterion based on vdW radii could be more robust and versatile than one based on covalent radii, as it allows to take into account the unavoidable bond-length fluctuations associated with different chemical environments.
+where $d_{i,j}$ is the distance between two atoms $i$ and $j$, $r_i^\text{vdW}$ is the van-der-Waals radius of atom $i$ according to the prescriptions of Alvarez (Ref.~\onlinecite{alvarez}), and $\Delta$ is a tunable parameter.
+The criterion in~\eqref{eq:bonding} is based on the statistical analysis of the distribution of over five million interatomic distances, according to which Alvarez pointed out that covalent bonds are likely to form only when the distance between atoms is shorter than the sum of the vdW radii by more than a quantity $\Delta$, on average equal to 1.3~\AA.
+Thus, if the interatomic distance is smaller than $r_i^\text{vdW}+r_j^\text{vdW} - \Delta$ the two atoms should be considered chemically connected.
+On the contrary, if the interatomic distance is larger, then strong chemical bonding is absent and only vdW interactions remain.
+Some special case involving hydrogen or metallic bonding are still possible and discussed in Ref.~\onlinecite{alvarez}, but we will not consider them here; we have considered instead five equally spaced values for $\Delta$ between $1.1$~\AA\ and $1.5$~\AA\, to account for possible uncertainties in the values of the vdW radii and of $\Delta$ itself, and to maximize the number of candidates that would undergo the ultimate electronic-structure screening.
+We believe that criterion to be more robust and versatile than one based on covalent radii, as it allows to take into account the bond-length fluctuations associated with different chemical environments.

-As soon as all bonds are identified, chemically connected groups are constructed. $3\times3\times3$ supercells are needed to correctly describe cases when a group of bonded atoms spans a total of three unit cells in a given direction, as illustrated in Fig.~\ref{fig:2Dlayerfinder}c.
-In principle, even such supercells might not be large enough in some rare cases, although the algorithm could then be applied to even larger supercells.